tresoldi/cambio/README.md

   would be done here).
 - Use logging where appropriate
 - Allow different boundary symbols, including "^" and "$"
+- Add support for clusters/diphthongs
+- Add tone and other suprasegmental

 ## Installation